nlpodyssey/waveny/README.md

   -out path/to/output-folder/
 ```

-A new sub-folder, named with the current time-stamp, is created under the
+A new sub-folder, named with the current date and time, is created under the
-specified output path.
-Here, at the end of each training epoch, a checkpoint
+specified output directory.
+Here, at the end of each training epoch, two
+checkpoint files are created: a SpaGo binary model file, with extension
+`.spago`, and an equivalent `.nam` data-model file.
+The latter is a JSON
+file in the so-called "exported" NAM format, compatible with Neural Amp
+Modeler projects and plugins.

-SpaGO model file is created.
-Loss values are shown for each epoch, and
+Loss values are shown for each epoch, and they also become part of the
-they also become part of the checkpoint file names, for convenience.
+checkpoint file names, for convenience.

 You can stop the training manually at any moment with Ctrl+C.

-When you are satisfied with the accuracy, pick the best model file from
+When you are satisfied with the accuracy, pick the best pair of model files
-the output folder, and see further steps described below.
+from the output folder, and see further steps described below.

 #### Process an audio file with pre-trained models

 ##### Loading a SpaGO model

+If you trained your own model as described above, a `.spago` checkpoint file
-You can use a pre-trained Waveny SpaGO model to process an audio file.
+is created at the end of each training epoch.
+You can now use a pre-trained
+`.spago` model to process an audio file.

 Get or record a "clean" audio file (WAVE PCM 48kHz 24-bit mono), choose
 your preferred model, and run: